seantauber/seantauber/README.md

 - [kennethreitz/simplemind](https://github.com/kennethreitz/simplemind) - Python API client for AI providers that intends to replace LangChain and LangGraph for most common use cases.
 - [prompt-security/ps-fuzz](https://github.com/prompt-security/ps-fuzz) - Make your GenAI Apps Safe & Secure :rocket: Test & harden your system prompt.
 - [yangchris11/samurai](https://github.com/yangchris11/samurai) - Official repository of "SAMURAI: Adapting Segment Anything Model for Zero-Shot Visual Tracking with Motion-Aware Memory."
 - [ItzCrazyKns/Perplexica](https://github.com/ItzCrazyKns/Perplexica) - Perplexica is an AI-powered search engine.
-It is an open-source alternative to Perplexity AI.
+It is an Open source alternative to Perplexity AI.
 - [Integuru-AI/Integuru](https://github.com/Integuru-AI/Integuru) - The first AI agent that builds third-party integrations through reverse engineering platforms' internal APIs.
 - [AgentOps-AI/AgentStack](https://github.com/AgentOps-AI/AgentStack) - The fastest way to build robust AI agents.
 - [cline/cline](https://github.com/cline/cline) - Autonomous coding agent right in your IDE, capable of creating/editing files, executing commands, using the browser, and more with your permission every step of the way.